DFHack/dfhack/Compile.rst

 	In <dfhack directory>/library/LuaTypes.cpp, change line 467 to ``int len = strlen((char*)ptr);``

-Yoesmite Changes
+Yosemite Changes
 ================

-If you have issues building after upgrading to Yosemite, try definining the folliwing environment variable:
+If you have issues building on OS X Yosemite (or above), try definining the following environment variable:

     export MACOSX_DEPLOYMENT_TARGET=10.9